nabla-ml/nabla/docs/api/creation/arange.md

 ## Returns

-- `Array`: A 1D array of evenly spaced values.
+- `Tensor`: A 1D tensor of evenly spaced values.

 ## Examples